codetojoy/talk_peidevs_rust/README.md

 * Scott Hanselman commented that `drop()` is reminiscent of AOP. [here](https://hanselminutes.com/713/rust-a-language-for-the-next-40-years-with-carol-nichols) on Hanselminutes
 * I've observed a phenomenon where, after being sufficiently 'beaten up' by the Borrow Checker, that I disengage thought and am just hammering out code to try and placate it.
     - aka "Borrow Checker, take the wheel"
+* I should have highlighted that "minimal runtime" implies "ultra-fast startup time".
+    - Compare with both JVM and Java frameworks, which battle the issue of startup time.

 ### Examples from presentation